oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Whether and how an Authorization server validates the identity of a client or the party providing/operating this client is out of scope of this specification.
-Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow a client access to certain resource servers or critical functions, such as the Client Credentials grant type.
+Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow a client access to certain resource servers or critical functions such as the Client Credentials grant type.

 A single `client_id` MUST NOT be treated as more than one type of client.